Easy ways to feed horses prone to gastric ulcers

-Gastric ulcers, (or EGUS) are now recognised as a common disorder in horses and ponies and often be a huge concern for horse owners.
+Gastric ulcers(open in new tab), (or EGUS) are widely recognised as a common condition in horses and ponies and cause huge concern for horse owners.

-But feeding and managing them doesn't have to be difficult.
+But feeding and managing those prone doesn't have to be difficult.
 Here are some of our top tips for managing your horse’s nutrition when prone to gastric ulcers:

 Provide ad-lib access to forage where possible

-This will increase your horse’s saliva production wIdeally forage should be fed ad lib.
 Saliva provides a natural buffer to stomach acid but unlike people, horses only produce saliva when they chew.
+Feeding forage ad lib enables your horse to chew consistently and therefore produce more saliva.

-For horses that need to lose weight, feed at least 1.5% of current bodyweight (dry matter) as forage per day.
-On average, this equates to approximately 9kg of hay (11kg if you intend to soak it) or 11-12kg haylage on an ‘as fed’ or ‘fresh weight’ basis (the amount you weigh out) for a 500kg horse without grazing.
+For horses who need to lose weight, feed at least 1.5% of current bodyweight (dry matter) as forage per day.
+On average, this equates to approximately 9kg of hay (or 11kg if you intend to soak it) or 11-12kg haylage on an ‘as fed’ or ‘fresh weight’ basis (the amount you weigh out) for a 500kg horse without grazing.
+Apply logic and reduce according to the number of hours grazing – e.g. provide half the amount if they are out all day and stabled overnight.

 Increase turn-out